-This level is for parents with a specific concern about their child’s behaviour or development.
-Many specific behaviours are targeted, such as bedtime routine difficulties, toilet training, and temper tantrums.
+This level is for parents with a specific concern about their child’s behavior or development.
+Many specific behaviors are targeted, such as bedtime routine difficulties, toilet training, and temper tantrums.
 Level 2 as an intervention includes one to two brief sessions to provide developmental guidance to parents.

 Level 3: Primary Care Triple P

-This levels aims itself at parents having specific concerns about their children’s behaviours or development which require active skills training.
-The targeted behaviours are similar to the ones in level 2.
+This level aims itself at parents having specific concerns about their children’s behaviors or development which require active skills training.
+The targeted behaviors are similar to the ones in level 2.
 This level includes a four-session intervention.

 Level 4: Standard Triple P

 This level targets parents of children with more severe problems who want intensive training in positive parenting skills.
-Possible behaviours to target are aggressive behaviours, oppositional defiant disorder, conduct disorder and learning difficulties.
+Possible behaviors to target are aggressive behaviors, oppositional defiant disorder, conduct disorder and learning difficulties.
 This level includes eight to ten intensive sessions.

 Level 5: Enhanced Triple P

-The highest level is for parents of children with concurrent child behaviour problems and family dysfunction such as relationship conflict.
-Other behaviours are possibly persistent conduct problems and child maltreatment.
-Usually at this level, children have quite severe behavioural problems.
+The highest level is for parents of children with concurrent child behavior problems and family dysfunction such as relationship conflict.
+Other behaviors are possibly persistent conduct problems and child maltreatment.
+Usually, at this level, children have quite severe behavioral problems.
 However, these problems are complicated by additional family factors.